Latest Aevo (AEVO) News Update

 TLDR

-Aevo’s recent codebase updates focus on staking mechanics and security enhancements.
+Aevo's recent codebase updates focus on token economics and staking enhancements.

 Deep Dive